apiontek/home73k/priv/content/2021/05/2021-05-05_will-i-feel-the-wind.md

 Did I scrap their sick crumpled span
 somewhere lost?

-Maybe I still feel something there.
+Maybe I still feel something.
 I used to dream of flight, soaring free.
-Dips and curls and swoops,
+Dancing dips and flips,
-graceful landings, inviting horizons.
+graceful landings, long horizons.

 But who would love my winged majesty?
 They were more danger than delight.